 The last time mobile carriers upgraded their mobile networks we got an explosion of mobile applications and streaming services.
-As this technology develops we should see another boom in how we use our devices, especially in Internet of Things.
+As this technology develops we should see another boom in how we use our devices, especially in the Internet of Things.

 2) Artificial Intelligence and Machine Learning

 Artificial Intelligence (AI) and Machine Learning (ML) are already being used in our everyday lives.
 Ever wonder how you keep getting advertisements that seem to be targeting you directly?
-How does Uber and Lyft estimate ride costs, estimate time of arrival, and calculate best routes?
+How do Uber and Lyft estimate ride costs, estimate the time of arrival, and calculate the best routes?
 Yes, these conveniences are some ways that AI and ML are reaching consumers.
 This industry has some big changes coming in the next decade.